 - Four models of the STS series combine (also known as Single Tine Separation models).

-Brand new equipment can be found from any John Deere dealership in EVERY state in the United States.
+Brand new equipment is available at every John Deere dealership in all states in the United States.

-2. Case International Harvester – SPECIALIST in Rotary combines
+Manufacturer #2: Case International Harvester – SPECIALIST In Rotary Combines

 - Massey Harris (Canada), and